alexbirkett/GNURadioTutorials/README.md

 Audio noise (Random souce)
 --------------------------

+Either the 'Random Source' and 'Short to Float' block can be enabled or the 'Noise Source' block, not both simultaneously.
+To enable, drag to select and the press E to enable or D to disable.

 'Fast AutoCorrelation Sink' appears to be missing

 'WX GUI Histo Sink' causes a ```ImportError:No module named OpenGL``` error.
 (Missing OpenGL libs?)